Provisional Government of the Republic of Korea

-On 11 April 1919, a provisional constitution providing for a democratic republic named the "Republic of Korea" was enacted.
+The KPG was founded in Shanghai on 11 April 1919.
+A provisional constitution providing for a democratic republic named the "Republic of Korea" was enacted.
 It introduced a presidential system and three branches (legislative, administrative and judicial) of government.
 The KPG inherited the territory of the former Korean Empire.
-The Korean resistance movement actively supported the independence movement under the provisional government, and received economic and military support from the Kuomintang ("Chinese Nationalist Party"), the Soviet Union, and France.
+The Korean resistance movement actively supported the independence movement under the provisional government, and received economic and military support from the Kuomintang, the Soviet Union, and France.
+After 1932, the KPG moved to a number of different cities and eventually settled in Chongqing until the end of World War II in 1945.
+Several of the buildings used as the headquarters of the KPG in Shanghai and Chongqing are now preserved as museums.

-After the surrender of Japan on 15 August 1945, figures such as Kim Gu returned.
-On 15 August 1948, the Provisional Government of the Republic of Korea was dissolved.
-Syngman Rhee, who was the first president of the Provisional Government of the Republic of Korea, became the first President of the Republic of Korea in 1948.
-The current South Korean government claims through the 1987-amended constitution of South Korea that there is continuity between the KPG and the current South Korean state, though this has been disputed.
+After the surrender of Japan on 15 August 1945, the provisional government came to an end.
+Its members returned to Korea, where they put together their own political organizations under the American military administration and competed for power in what would become South Korea.
+On 15 August 1948, Syngman Rhee, who had been the first president of the Provisional Government, became the first president of the Republic of Korea.

-The sites of the Provisional Government in Shanghai and Chongqing (Chungking) have been preserved as museums.
+The current South Korean government claims through the 1987-amended constitution of South Korea that there is continuity between the KPG and the current South Korean state, though this is disputed by some historians.

 Background

-The government was formed on 11 April 1919, shortly after the March 1st movement of the same year during the Imperial Japanese colonial rule of the Korean peninsula.